creatoro/simplestats/README.md

 Todo
 ----

-1. Modify the module to make the historical stats an optional feature which can be set in the config.
-2. Easier way to choose which config to use when calling the `factory()` method.
+1. Easier way to choose which config to use when calling the `factory()` method.